ALBANIAN HOLIDAY IN VILA AMANTIA

 2 flats with a great sea view, each about 45 m2 with bedroom, bathroom, living room and a shared balcony.

-A shared garden with sea view, laid out in two terraces.
+A shared garden with sea view, laid out in three terraces.
 In the garden there is an almond tree, a palm tree, a few olive trees and roses.

-A shared patio with sea view and a cypress tree, a yard with parking space for 1 – 2 cars, and a private parking space for 2 – 3 cars close by on the other side of the road.
+A shared patio with sea view and the big cypress tree, a yard with parking space for 1 – 2 cars, and a private parking space for 2 – 3 cars close by on the other side of the road.

 PRICES IN VILA AMANTIA